The Foundation supports suitable strategic charity partners and provides funds for several years.

 Grants are directed towards ‘Barnardo’s Works’, its employability programme for long term unemployed young people across Scotland.
 The programme includes ‘Financial Fitness’, aimed at supporting young people to better understand their personal finances.
 Watch the video below to find out how this programme helps young people.

 FARE is a Glasgow based charity supporting vulnerable people and communities across Glasgow and West Central Scotland.
 The Foundation has been funding and supporting FARE since 2019.
-Our support has been directed to young people’s services to access training and employment and volunteering from our staff to deliver Christmas care packages to senior citizens within the communities FARE serve.
+Our support is directed towards supporting services for young people’s to access training and employment.
+Volunteers from Hymans Robertson have been active both before and during the Covid19 pandemic, helping to pack and deliver care packages to senior citizens and families within the communities FARE serve.

-During the Covid19 pandemic and lockdown, the partnership has strengthened with FARE’s lead in accessing Government funding for foodbanks across Glasgow.
+During the pandemic and lockdown, our partnership was strengthened with FARE’s lead in accessing Government funding for food banks across Glasgow.
 The Foundation continues to support FARE, its volunteers and beneficiaries.
-Please view this link to observe FARE’s (and its charity network partners) impact

 MyBnk is a charity specialising in creating and delivering high impact financial education programmes to 7 – 25 year olds.
 MyBnk’s ‘Money Works’ programme is an accredited money management programme which focuses on independent living, digital finance skills and debt prioritisation for young people aged 16 – 25.